The Open University has announced that Professor Mary Kellett is to be Acting Vice-Chancellor of the University.

 Mary Kellett is Professor of Childhood and Youth and Executive Dean of the Faculty of Wellbeing, Education and Language Studies and Interim Executive Dean of the Faculty of Business and Law.

 She has nearly 40 years’ experience of working with children and young people as social worker, primary teacher and academic.
-She holds a number of Adjunct Professorships, is an Honorary Fellow at University at University of Central Lancashire and sits on several international advisory panels.
+She holds a number of Adjunct Professorships, is an Honorary Fellow at the University of Central Lancashire and sits on several international advisory panels.

 Perhaps best known for her pioneering work to empower children as researchers, she founded the Children’s Research Centre at The Open University in 2004 to train and support children and young people to undertake their own research.
 She has authored on a wide range of childhood and youth related subjects, most notably on voice, participation, rights and empowerment issues.